It’s that time of year again: start preparing your Christmas newsletter to finish off the year strong!

 November is coming to an end, which means the Christmas decorations are coming out and you’re getting ready to grab the hot chocolate and sing Deck the Halls.

-To get your end of the year emails ready to be sent out, we have put together 6 content ideas that you can integrate into your Christmas email newsletter.
+To get your end of the year emails ready to send out, we have put together some content ideas that you can integrate into your Christmas email newsletter to get the creative juices flowing.
+The ideas are divided into two categories:

 1. Put your sales promotions and offers front and center